 The building is located in Sultanahmet Square, the old historic quarter of Istanbul.

-From Sabiha Gökçen International Airport (SAW), which many international flights into Istanbul seem to use, the distance to the Hagia Sophia is about 30 miles (45 km).
+From Sabiha Gökçen International Airport (SAW), which many international flights into Istanbul seem to use, the distance to the Hagia Sophia is about 45 kilometers (30 miles).

 You can get to the Hagia Sophia with a taxi or Uber, but it’s much cheaper (and almost as quick) to just take the HAVABÜS shuttle bus from the airport to Taksim Square and then grab an Uber for the remaining short distance trip from Taksim to Sultanahmet.